 Every career requires efficient communication.
-However, nursing careers demand more than an ability to run a meeting.
+However, nursing careers demand more than the ability to run a meeting.
 Nurses work with patients and are often a resource and advocate for those under their care.
 They interact with physicians and other nurses, and patient health is on the line.

-Nurses need tools to effectively communicate since they directly impact patient care.
+Nurses need tools to communicate effectively since they directly impact patient care.

 Partners in Communication